-Inside the box you get the Omen 16 itself, and some documentation that includes warranty information.
-A power cord and a 280-watt power adapter with a barrel pin connection.
+Inside the box, you’ll find the Omen 16 laptop itself, along with some essential documentation that includes warranty details.
+Additionally, there’s a power cord and a robust 280-watt power adapter featuring a barrel pin connection.

-In terms of weight, the laptop alone weighs about 2.412 kilograms.
-And with the power adapter and cord, the total weight for travel amounts to 3.233 kilograms. it’s quite a load to carry around, but considering it’s a gaming laptop, the weight is understandable.
+In terms of weight, the laptop itself weighs approximately 2.412 kg.
+When considering the power adapter and cord, the total travel weight increases to 3.233 kg.
+While it’s on the heavier side, it’s entirely reasonable for a gaming laptop, given the powerful hardware it houses.

-Alright, let’s take a look at the port selection.
-On the left side, you’ll find two USB Type-C Thunderbolt 4 ports, along with a 3.5-millimeter microphone headphone combo jack.
-Moving over to the right side, there’s a full-size USB-A port.
-On the back, you’ll find the remaining ports: your power port, the Gigabit LAN port, HDMI 2.1 port, and another USB Type-A port.
-Overall, the selection of ports on this laptop is very nice.
-I appreciate the fact that the main ports are located at the back, away from the user and out of the way when it comes to managing cords.
-Notably missing, however, is the SD card reader that was present last year; unfortunately, it’s not included this time around.
+On the left side, you’ll find two USB Type-C Thunderbolt 4 ports and a 3.5-millimeter microphone and headphone combo jack.
+Shifting to the right side, there’s a full-size USB-A port.
+On the rear, you’ll discover the remaining ports, including the power port, Gigabit LAN port, HDMI 2.1 port, and another USB Type-A port.
+The array of ports on this laptop is impressive.

-Regarding the internal components, The RAM is indeed upgradeable; my review unit equipped with 16 gigabytes of DDR5 4800 RAM.
-However, at HP’s website, you have the option to configure it with up to 32 gigabytes of RAM using two 16-gigabyte sticks.
+The RAM is upgradable, with my review unit equipped with 16 gigabytes of DDR5 4800 RAM.
+HP’s website offers the option to configure it with up to 32 gigabytes of RAM, achieved by installing two 16-gigabyte sticks.
+This flexibility enables users to adjust the laptop’s memory capacity according to their requirements.

 All | Read (MB/s) | Write (MB/s) |